pie chart

 • Phyrexian Obliterator: exceptionally powerful at CMC4; no one will want to block it for obvious reasons.
 Becomes even more of a problem when he’s granted ‘menace’ by cap.

-• Sludge Monster: reminds me of Garfield (“Aaagh, it’s the Sludge Monster!!”).
+• Sludge Monster: Garfield: “Aaagh, it’s the Sludge Monster!!”.
 Can neutralize most strong opposing creatures.

 • Uchuulon: if this bad-boy is not kept in check, he’ll overrun the entire field by himself.